 find, a baby mammoth which was unearthed from the permafrost of

-north-west Siberia could be the best preserved specimen of its
+north-western Siberia could be the best preserved specimen of its

-It was discovered by a reindeer herder in May this year.
-Yuri
+It was discovered by a reindeer herder in May 2007.

 Russia's Yamal-Nenets autonomous district.

-said Alexei Tikhonov, vice director of the Zoological
+off, according to Alexei Tikhonov, vice-director of the Zoological

-Institute of the Russian Academy of Sciences and a member of the delegation.
+Institute of the Russian Academy of Sciences and a member of the

-research centre in South Dakota, USA, said: "To find a juvenile mammoth in any condition is extremely rare.
+Hot Springs' research centre in South Dakota, USA, noted that to

+find a juvenile mammoth in any condition is extremely rare.
 He added

 that he knew of only three other examples.